Lumi-supercomputer/LUMI-training-materials/docs/1day-202310xx/01_Architecture.md

 different dies may be manufactured with different processes for economical reasons.

-Moreover, a closer integration of CPU and GPU would not only make programming easier as memory management becomes easier, it would also enable some code to run on GPU accelerators that is currently bottlenecked by memory transfers between GPU and CPU.
+Moreover, a closer integration of CPU and GPU would not only make programming easier as memory management becomes easier, it would also enable some codes to run on GPU accelerators that are currently bottlenecked by memory transfers between GPU and CPU.

 AMD at its 2022 Investor day and at CES 2023 in early January, and Intel at an Investor day in 2022 gave a glimpse of how they see the future.
 The future is one where one or more CPU dies, GPU dies and memory controllers are combined in a single package and - contrary to the Grace Hopper design of NVIDIA - where CPU and GPU share memory controllers.
-At CES 2023, AMD already showed a MI300 package that will be used in El Capitan, one of the next USA exascale systems (the third one if Aurora gets built in time).
+At CES 2023, AMD already showed a MI300A package that will be used in El Capitan, one of the next USA exascale systems (the third one if Aurora gets built in time).
 It employs 13 chiplets in two layers, linked to (still only) 8 memory stacks (albeit of a slightly faster type than on the MI250x).
-The 4 dies on the bottom layer are likely the controllers for memory and inter-GPU links as they produce the least heat, while it was announced that the GPU would feature 24 Zen4 cores, so the top layer consists likely of 3 CPU and 6 GPU chiplets.
-It looks like the AMD design may have no further memory beyond the 8 HBM stacks, likely providing 128 GB of RAM.
+The 4 chiplets on the
+bottom layer are the memory controllers and inter-GPU links (an they can be at the bottom as they produce less heat).
+Furthermore each package features 6 GPU dies and 3 Zen4 "Genoa" CPU dies.
+The MI300A still uses only 8 HBM stacks and is also limited to 16 GB stacks, providing a total of 128 GB of RAM.

-Intel has shown only very conceptual drawings of its Falcon Shores chip which it calls an XPU, but those drawings suggest that that chip will also support some low-bandwidth but higher capacity external memory, similar to the approach taken in some Sapphire Rapids Xeon processors that combine HBM memory on-package with DDR5 memory outside the package.
+Intel at some point has shown only very conceptual drawings of its Falcon Shores chip which it calls an XPU, but those drawings suggest that that chip will also support some low-bandwidth but higher capacity external memory, similar to the approach taken in some Sapphire Rapids Xeon processors that combine HBM memory on-package with DDR5 memory outside the package.
 Falcon Shores will be the next generation of Intel GPUs for HPC, after Ponte Vecchio which will be used in the Aurora supercomputer.
-It is currently not clear though if Intel will already use the integrated CPU+GPU model for the Falcon Shores generation or if this is getting postponed.
+It is currently very likely though that Intel will revert to a traditional design for Falcon Shores and push out the integrated CPU+GPU model to a later generation.

 However, a CPU closely integrated with accelerators is nothing new as Apple Silicon is rumoured to do exactly that in its latest generations, including the M-family chips.